nanvel/blog/2015/06/dynamodb-example-1-5.md

 ## Hash

+> A digital fingerprint of some binary input.

 Small change in hash function argument leads to drastically change of hash function output.
 Length of hash function output is fixed and don't depends on input.

 ```python